Welcome to the North Carolina MWBE Coordinator's Network!

 She received numerous awards and recognition for her minority and woman-owned business advocacy and featured in several publications, such as, Minority and Women Business and MBE magazines, Winston-Salem Chronicle Newspaper, Winston-Salem Journal and the Carolinas Minority Supplier Development Councils, Inc. (CMSDC) Newsletter.
 Most recently, she wrote an article on Corporate Strategies: Collaboration Nation, published in the MBE Magazine (2015).

-Brenda was recently appointed to the American Contract Compliance Association (ACCA) Board for the Mid-Atlanta Region.
+Brenda was elected to the American Contract Compliance Association (ACCA) Board for the Mid-Atlanta Region.
 She serves on the executive board of Creative Corridors Coalition (CCC) as Secretary and Administration Chair, board member of the NC MWBE Coordinators Network.
 Her past board involvements have been on the executive boards of the Supplier Diversity Group, formally known as the M/WBDG board of ISM and the Carolinas-Virginia Minority Supplier Development Councils, Inc. (CVMSDC) and as past president and chairperson of the Triad MSDC.

 Programs Chair, Gina Dean